axeluhl/sailing-analytics/wiki/planning/businesscases/smartphonetracking.md

 # Smartphone Tracking

 ## Rationale
-There are several million active sailors around the world (TODO: get the numbers, grouped by boat class and nation).
+There are several million active sailors around the world.
+STG claims there are 8,000,000 people in Germany who are interested in sailing, with some 2,000,000 active sailors.
+For the Optimist boat class alone (see http://www.goldener-opti.de/der-optimist) claims there to be some 150,000 active Opti sailors in 110 nations, 1200 of them in Germany.

 In comparison, only a small share of them is actively participating in large regattas that are sufficiently prestigious to be supported by professionally-managed tracking infrastructure.
 Therefore, this large share of sailing events is not currently able to use the SAP Sailing Analytics to understand, analyze and also promote their hobby.

 ## Purpose